 Good sources of fat include oily fish, fatty meats (preferably grass fed), nuts, seeds, avocados, butter, extra virgin olive oil and coconut oil.
 But avoid refined vegetable and seed oils, trans fats and margarine.

-Apart from the above you also need to eat plenty of vegetables (especially green vegetables) for optimum health.
-Although if you are having trouble meeting your calorie requirements, you may find you’ll have to eat less vegetables so that you can eat more carbs, protein and fat.
+Apart from the above, you should also eat plenty of fruit and vegetables for optimum health.
+Although if you are having trouble meeting your calorie requirements, you may find you’ll have to eat fewer vegetables so that you can eat more carbs, protein and fat.

-For health reasons it’s better to eat less frequently however, as this gives your digestive system a rest, so it will work better when you do eat.
+For health reasons, it’s better to eat less frequently, as this gives your digestive system a rest, so it will work better when you do eat.

 And although the timing of your meals is not too critical on your off days, on training days you should be looking to consume most of your calories after your workout.

-So ideally you should have a post workout protein shake, with some carbs (e.g. a ripe banana), within 30 minutes of finishing your workout.
-And then have a large meal containing plenty of protein and carbohydrate about an hour or two later.
+So ideally you should have a post-workout protein shake, with some carbs (e.g. a ripe banana), within 30 minutes of finishing your workout.
+And then have a large meal containing plenty of protein and carbohydrates about an hour or two later.
 Your body is able to absorb and utilize nutrients far more effectively than normal for about 4–6 hours after training, so make the most of this.

-So now you know what the best muscle building diet is.
-Follow the advice given here and you'll be certain to get the results you are looking for.
-But if you'd like more detailed information on how to eat to build muscle, the book I most recommend is The Renegade Diet by Jason Ferruggia.
-Best of luck and thanks for reading.
+So now you know what the best muscle-building diet is.
+Follow the advice given here and you'll be giving your body everything it needs to ensure you are able to get the results you are looking for.